Dzyfhuba/contact-profiles/README.md

 # Laravel Contact Profiles

+## Requirement
+- PHP 8.3
+- Nodejs v20.11
+- MySQL 8.0
+> Optional: I have setup 'docker compose', so you can use it.

 ## Composer Installation
 To download & install all dependenies that use in project.
 > 1. Visit https://getcomposer.org/doc/00-intro.md#installation-windows